-Maybe you have tried the usual methods to quit smoking , like patches, gums , and medications , but have still not kicked the habit.
+Maybe you have tried the usual methods to quit smoking, like patches, gums, and medications, but still can't kick the habit.
 A less traditional approach may be right for you.
-Alternative methods, like hypnosis , acupuncture , and even yoga have been studied for their effectiveness.
+Alternative methods, like hypnosis, acupuncture, and even yoga have been studied for their effectiveness.

 You may have heard about hypnosis to help you quit smoking.
 Hypnosis helps you get into a deeply relaxed state where you are open to suggestions.
 Hypnosis for smoking cessation may include suggestions that can: